 Any body type and face can dress in a way that’s flattering to them, truly.

-This is a style tool invented by two professors of textile and design in the 1930s-1940s, but John Kitchener refined the system and popularized it in his 1980s book Metamorphasis.
+My favorite recommendation for discovering style personality is the Kitchener Essences system.
+It was initially invented by two professors of textile and design in the 1930s-1940s, but John Kitchener refined the system and popularized it in his 1980s book Metamorphasis.

 Essentially, the Kitchener Essence system helps you discover the style vibe you have naturally, and ultimately hone down which style aesthetics look effortless and harmonious with your unique features.